shireesh20/CMPE-283-VirtualTechnologies_Assignment-1/README.md

 # CMPE-283-Virtual Technologies_Assignment-1

-Assignment 1: Discovering VMX Features
+## Assignment 1 - Discovering VMX Features

-Student names: Upasana Kumar , Shireesh Vennamaneni
+Student names: <a href="https://www.linkedin.com/in/upasana-kumar/"> Upasana Kumar</a>, <a href="https://www.linkedin.com/in/shireesh-vennamaneni-9b906914a/">Shireesh Vennamaneni</a>

-University Name: San Jose State University
+University Name: <a href="https://www.sjsu.edu/">San Jose State University</a>

 Prerequisites:-
 You require a machine that supports Linux and has VMX virtualization features available.
 Depending on your hardware and software setup, it might be possible to run this within a virtual machine, but this is not guaranteed.